India - a wildlife destination?

 Tracking tigers in Ranthambore National Park

-Located in Rajasthan in Northern India, Ranthambore National Park derives its name from the 10th century fortress which lies within, now a UNESCO world heritage site.
+Located in Rajasthan in Northern India, Ranthambore National Park derives its name from the 10th century fortress which lies within, now a UNESCO World Heritage Site.
 Although the park hosts a huge array of wildlife, it is most famous for its Bengal tiger population and is arguably the finest habitat in the world to watch tigers in the wild.
 The tigers here are active during the day and lack any fear of safari vehicles making for some exciting encounters.
-What’s more, the Mughal ruins and crumbling palaces hidden among the ancient hills and shimmering forests frame these majestic beasts magnificently creating some stunning photographic opportunities.
+What’s more, the Mughal ruins and crumbling palaces hidden among the ancient hills and shimmering forests frame the beasts magnificently, creating some stunning photographic opportunities.

 Luxury and leopards at Jawai

 Jawai Leopard Camp sits in a landscape of towering granite formations, caves, kopjes, Anogeissus scrub and winding sand riverbeds, beautiful in its uniqueness.
 Pioneering a new path in Indian eco-tourism, Jawai stands as a model for luxury escapism and big cat conservation.